AugustoKlaic/CamundaTraining/camunda-job-workers/job-workers.md

 - Is a service capable of performing a particular task in a process
 - Each service task of a diagram, that is implemented as a JobWorker, generates a specific worker
 - Each time the task has to be performed, this is represented as a **JOB**
+- Zeebe is an "at least once" system
+- Worker must be idempotent (worker code will be executed more than once for the same job)
 - A job has 4 properties:
   - Type
     - Describes the work item